acr197/acr197/README.md

 - **Campaign Manager Certified** – Google
 - **Brand Safety Marketing Certified** – DoubleVerify

-## 🤖 Fun Fact
+## 🤖 Fun Facts
-- Drummer in a band, powered by caffeine and 4/4 time.
+- Drumming in a band, powered by caffeine and 4/4 time.
 - 20+ countries on points—travel hacking is my other automation.
-- Once hiked Kilimanjaro.
-It would be fun they said.
+- Why not hike Kilimanjaro, they said.
+It would be fun, they said.
 I am still recovering.